gerbilbyte/DeMoN2/README.md

 ## Compatibility

-DeMoN cart is only compatible with A500 and A500+ computers.
+DeMoN II cart is only compatible with A500 and A500+ computers.

 It has been tested on the following kickstarts:
  * 1.3